 Climate change vulnerability mapping

-Identify the climate vulnerable areas using the climate risk and vulnerability mapping.
+Identify climate vulnerable areas using climate risk and vulnerability mapping.

 Selection of climate-vulnerable communities

 Identify vulnerable communities using participatory rural appraisal, climate risk and vulnerability and poverty mapping.

-Formulate interventions considering area-specific climatic patterns, vulnerability, adaptive capacity, socio-economic aspects of the community.
+Implement interventions considering area-specific climatic patterns, vulnerability, adaptive capacity and the socio-economic aspects of communities and ecosystems.

 Institutional arrangements for in-house environmental management

-Manage organisational operations and programmatic activities through formation of policies, green committees and fund.
+Manage organisational operations and programmatic activities through policies, green committees and green funding.

 WHY IT WORKS

-Ensure integration of climate change and related aspects into every stage of programmatic activities and interventions.
+Ensures integration of climate change resilience into every stage of programmatic activities and interventions.

-Promote women’s participation in mitigation and adaptation efforts; enable their ability to respond to extreme climatic events.
+Promotes women’s participation in mitigation and adaptation efforts, thus enhancing their ability to respond to extreme climatic events.

 Climate vulnerability-specific approach

-Identify approaches to minimising, adapting and responding to localised climate risk and vulnerabilities.
+Identifies approaches to minimising, adapting and responding to localised climate risks and vulnerabilities.